matsumotory/mruby-mrbgem-template/README.md

 create file: ../mruby-sample/LICENSE

   > create matsumoto-r/mruby-sample repository on github.
-  > turn on Travis CI https://travis-ci.org/profile of matsumoto-r/mruby-sample repository.
+  > turn on GitHub Actions on matsumoto-r/mruby-sample repository.
   > edit your mruby-sample code, then run the following command:

   cd ../mruby-sample